-For the second year in a row, Valley County has been ranked the healthiest county in Idaho in the County Health Rankings and Roadmaps Report.
+For the first time, Ada County has been ranked the healthiest county in Idaho in the Robert Wood Johnson Foundation’s County Health Rankings & Roadmaps Report.

 The County Health Rankings, a collaboration between the Robert Wood Johnson Foundation and the University of Wisconsin Population Health Institute, measure the health of more than 3,100 counties in the nation and rank them within each state.
 The rankings include quality of life, economic and social factors, personal health behaviors and environmental health.

 The study looks at more than 30 factors that influence health, including high school graduation rates, access to healthy foods, clean air, rates of smoking and obesity.

 Every three years, St. Luke’s conducts a Community Health Needs Assessment for each of the communities where the organization has a medical center.
 The County Health Rankings report is one set of measurements that factors into the resultant three-year implementation plan.

 The rankings reveal Ada, Valley and Blaine counties took the top three spots when it comes to health outcomes, health factors and health behaviors.
 They also were the top three for clinical care, which measures uninsured rates, access to primary care physicians, mental health providers and preventable hospital stays.

 St. Luke’s Wood River and its partners in the community continue to work to address the health needs of the community, particularly around improving mental health, access to care and weight management and reducing preventable hospitalizations,” said Cody Langbehn, site administrator for St. Luke’s Wood River.

 The clinical care measures for those counties in which St. Luke’s plays a role have been trending in a positive direction over the past several years.